Cleavage (embryo): Holoblastic

 In holoblastic cleavage, the zygote and blastomeres are completely divided during the cleavage, so the number of blastomeres doubles with each cleavage.
 In the absence of a large concentration of yolk, four major cleavage types can be observed in isolecithal cells (cells with a small, even distribution of yolk) or in mesolecithal cells or microlecithal cells (moderate concentration of yolk in a gradient)—bilateral holoblastic, radial holoblastic, rotational holoblastic, and spiral holoblastic, cleavage.
 These holoblastic cleavage planes pass all the way through isolecithal zygotes during the process of cytokinesis.
 Coeloblastula is the next stage of development for eggs that undergo these radial cleavages.
 In holoblastic eggs, the first cleavage always occurs along the vegetal-animal axis of the egg, the second cleavage is perpendicular to the first.
 From here, the spatial arrangement of blastomeres can follow various patterns, due to different planes of cleavage, in various organisms.

 Bilateral

 The first cleavage results in bisection of the zygote into left and right halves.
 The following cleavage planes are centered on this axis and result in the two halves being mirror images of one another.
 In bilateral holoblastic cleavage, the divisions of the blastomeres are complete and separate; compared with bilateral meroblastic cleavage, in which the blastomeres stay partially connected.

 Radial

-Radial cleavage is characteristic of the deuterostomes, which include some vertebrates and echinoderms, in which the spindle axes are parallel or at right angles to the polar axis of the oocyte.
+Radial cleavage is characteristic of the deuterostomes, which include vertebrates and echinoderms, in which the spindle axes are parallel or at right angles to the polar axis of the oocyte.